bradkav/GRAPPA_Student_Seminar_2018/README.md

 # GRAPPA Student Seminar 2018

 This repository provides an overview and useful material for the GRAPPA Student Seminar 2018.
+Slides from the lectures can be found in the `slides/` folder.

 There are 4 groups, each covering a different topic in the field of Dark Matter: